Keith Wylie

 Keith Francis Wylie (29 March 1945 – 1 November 1999) was a croquet player from England.

 Keith Wylie won the President's Cup twice (1967 and 1977), the Open Championship twice (1970 and 1971) and the Men's Championship in 1968.

 Wylie represented Great Britain in two MacRobertson Shield tournaments, winning on both occasions.

 In 1985, Wylie wrote the definitive book on Croquet Tactics with a second edition appearing in 1991.

 In 2008, Wylie was inducted into the World Croquet Federation Hall of Fame.

+Career statistics

+Major tournament performance timeline

+The President's Cup is played as a 8/10 player round-robin and the number indicates the final position achieved.